QT Embroidery DVD, NTSC

-60 minute Quaker Tapestry stitches film NTSC on DVD with introduction, technique, stories and embroidery stitches
+60 minute Quaker Tapestry Embroidery DVD, NTSC format, with introduction, technique, stories and embroidery stitches

-Bridget initially planned the Quaker Tapestry stitches film as a visual aid for the participants on the embroidery workshops in response to a regular plea to the teachers “we wish we could take you home with us.”
-With this film on DVD Bridget is available to demonstrate the stitches on your home TV or computer screen when you need her.
+Bridget initially planned the Quaker Tapestry Embroidery DVD as a visual aid for the participants on the embroidery workshops.
+However there was a regular plea to her “we wish we could take you home with us.”
+With this DVD Bridget is able to demonstrate the stitches on your TV or computer screen whenever you need her.

 The title page gives you eight chapters to choose from or you can watch it all from the start.
 The film begins with a summary of the origins of the Tapestry.
 The following chapters demonstrate how the designs are transferred, the Stem stitch outline, Stem stitch, Split stitch, Quaker stitch, Chain stitch, Bayeux point and Peking knot.
 One of the embroidery sampler kits, featuring two clowns is used to demonstrate all the stitches but you can use the film with any of the samplers from the range.